s3664099/Creepy_Computer_Games/README.md

 then randomly selects letters, and you have to repeat them at the end.
 However, you have to remember the letters, and you only get three shots.

+I have added difficulty levels, which means the words are longer, and the time that you get to see the board is less.
+You also need to get a higher score to win, though the three tries (which resets each round) remain the same.
+I have also added words and phrases (though with no spaces).
+There are only about six words per difficulty level (though) the words for the lesser difficulty levels are available for the greater difficulty levels.
+You can add words by adding (or removing) words from the phrases list.

+A final idea is that you could have a random phrase being spelt out word for word, but this will require a complete rewrite so I will leave it at that.

 ## Updates
 **22 July 2023**
 Created the initial folder to hold the contents on the game.